MARKET SNAPSHOT: Stock Market Retreats From Records As Worries About Tax Plan Weigh

 What are stock indexes doing?

-The S&P 500 fell 13 points, or 0.5%, to 2,580, with nine of the 11 main sectors trading lower.
-Technology stocks were leading the losses, down 1.1%.
+The S&P 500 fell 11 points, or 0.4%, to 2,583, with nine of the 11 sector trading lower.
+Technology stocks were leading the losses, down 0.9%.
 The FANG+ futures of 10 stocks that include the largest technology companies were down 0.8%.

 Continue Reading Below